JSegundo/blog/outstatic/content/posts/debugging-mindset.md

 slug: 'debugging-mindset'
 description: ''
 coverImage: ''
-tags: []
+tags: [{"value":"debugging","label":"Debugging"}]
 aws: ''
 publishedAt: '2024-08-31T22:09:23.744Z'
 ---

 This post is made from substracts of the book "The pragmatic programmer"

 > It is a painful thing To look at your own trouble and know That you yourself and no one else has made it
 >
 > - Sophocles, Ajax